Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Consistent implementation of photometric observables with massive neutrinos

-After we have found good agreement within the fiducial angular power spectra, we want to validate the effect of our new flag.
-The suppression of the power spectrum caused by massive neutrinos is relatively small compared to the differences between the \cloe and \montepython codes.
-To better isolate and amplify the neutrino effect, we can examine the ratios of the angular power spectrum while varying the neutrino mass.
-This approach highlights the neutrino-induced suppression without equally amplifying numerical discrepancies.
-However, some differences between the codes persist, primarily due to the distinct approximation schemes for neutrinos implemented in \class and \camb.
 This is further explained in \kpnu.
 The amplification of these effects is much smaller than for the main neutrino suppression.
-We call the ratio of angular power spectra the response.
-From our discussions in Sect.~\ref{sec:sac_my_nus}, we know that the rescaling should reduce to the response as described in Eq.~\eqref{eq:nuscaling}.
+We call the ratio of angular power spectra the response.From our discussions in Sect.~\ref{sec:sac_my_nus}, we know that the rescaling should reduce to the response as described in Eq.~\eqref{eq:nuscaling}.
 In Fig.~\ref{fig:mpvcloe_neutrinoresponse}, we show how the response changes when switching between our new option and the default of \cloe.
-One can see that with the flag, the response of \cloe matches the response of \montepython.
-Notwithstanding these differences, we consider the validation as sufficient since we can reproduce the fiducial angular power spectrum as well as qualitatively reproduce the response of the power spectrum from \kpnu.
+We can see that with the flag, the response of \cloe matches the response of \montepython.
+Notwithstanding these differences, we considered the validation to be sufficient since we can reproduce the fiducial angular power spectrum as well as qualitatively reproduce the response of the power spectrum from \kpnu.